damian2221/cis188-jenkins-sampleapp/README.md

 This is just a sample application for Jenkins deployment.
-The content of this app is not important
+The content of this app is not important.